 Here at Swappa, we’re all about helping you save.
 From the very beginning, Swappa has always gotten you the best deals on gently used phones.
 Now, we’ve started doing even more to become your one-stop shop for savings.
 We recently launched the Swappa Repair Network to find the best prices in local cell phone repair, and we also have been looking for ways to save you money on your wireless bill with the Swappa Phone Plan Comparison Tool.

-Ever since we launched our Phone Plan Comparison Tool, we’ve been looking for all the ways we can help you save money on your wireless bill.
-We’ve covered what MVNO carriers are, how you can save money by switching to the most popular MVNOs, and we’ve even gone so far as to compare the best networks and phone plans on T-Mobile, AT&T, Verizon, and Sprint.
+Not too long ago, we covered MVNO carriers, how you can save money for the same service by going with prepaid wireless.
+We even went so far as to compare the best networks and phone plans on T-Mobile, AT&T, Verizon, and Sprint.
 But what if you don’t have a particular host network in mind and just want to get the best deals on your wireless bill?

 How much do you want to spend on wireless?

 Before we dive into the plans, it’s important to figure out exactly how much you want to spend on your wireless bill.
 After all “cheap” means different things to different people.
 There are great deals to be had across all price categories, so why don’t we narrow down our picks by price category.

 Let’s start with the bare essentials.
 Here, we’re looking for the absolute cheapest phone plans possible.
 Whether you’re buying service for an emergency phone that you don’t plan on using much or you are constantly surrounded by free WiFi, these super cheap plans make a lot of sense if you don’t need much from your wireless service.
 When trying to get the absolute cheapest phone plans, your choices are somewhat limited.
 That said, there are still plenty of great options that come in at $10 or less.

 |Tello||$6/month||100 minutes, unlimited text and data (500MB high-speed)||Sprint|